maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 **Sanger sequencing:** <br><br>
 How does it work? 🤔It uses a high fidelity DNA-dependent polymerase to generate a complementary copy to a single stranded DNA template.

--
-1️⃣ In each reaction a single primer, complementary to the template, initiates a DNA synthesis reaction from its 3' end.
+1️⃣ In each reaction a single primer, complementary to the template, initiates a DNA synthesis reaction from its 3' end. <br>
--

 2️⃣ A, G, T and C di-deoxynucleotides are added in a template-dependent manner one after the other.
-These di-deoxynucleotides are modified so that they terminate polymerization when incorporated and also fluoresce to allow detection.
+These di-deoxynucleotides are modified so that they terminate polymerization when incorporated and also fluoresce to allow detection. <br>

--
-3️⃣ After each reaction,  many copies of different-length DNA fragments are generated that are terminated at all of the nucleotide positions of the template molecule by one of the di-deoxynucleotides.
+3️⃣ After each reaction,  many copies of different-length DNA fragments are generated that are terminated at all of the nucleotide positions of the template molecule by one of the di-deoxynucleotides. <br>

--
-4️⃣The reaction mixtures are loaded on the sequencing machine, either manually onto slab gels or automatically with capillaries, and are electrophoresed to separate the DNA molecules by size.
+4️⃣The reaction mixtures are loaded on the sequencing machine, either manually onto slab gels or automatically with capillaries, and are electrophoresed to separate the DNA molecules by size. <br>

--
-5️⃣The DNA sequence is read through the fluorescent emission of the di-deoxynucleotide as it flows through the gel.
+5️⃣The DNA sequence is read through the fluorescent emission of the di-deoxynucleotide as it flows through the gel. <br>
--

 > **Fun fact:**: With Sanger sequencing, a single reaction could read only **about 400 bases per week**, which made sequencing even a small genome like baker’s yeast a months‑long task!<br><br><br>
 > ❓ **A question for you**: *How big is the baker's yeast (Saccharomyces cerevisiae) genome?* <br>
 Hint: try find your answer by querying the NIH-NCBI Genome database.
 To do so:
-1. Open a browser and go to the NIH-NCBI data portal: <a href="https://www.ncbi.nlm.nih.gov/">https://www.ncbi.nlm.nih.gov</a>
+1. Open a browser and go to the NIH-NCBI data portal: <a href="https://www.ncbi.nlm.nih.gov/">https://www.ncbi.nlm.nih.gov</a> <br>
-2. Select the Genome database from the drop-down menu on the left side of the search box
+2. Select the Genome database from the drop-down menu on the left side of the search box <br>
-3. Enter a relevant keyword to access the baker's yeast (Saccharomyces cerevisiae) genome
+3. Enter a relevant keyword to access the baker's yeast (Saccharomyces cerevisiae) genome <br>
+4. Hit the search button  <br>